CocoSungMin/CocoSungMin/README.md

 # Welcome to Sungmin Lee's Github
-I'm Undergraduated Research Assistant in Visualization and Mixed Rearity Lab Gachon Uni.
-Republic of Korea Sungnam city.
+I'm graduated Research Assistant in Visualization of Medical image(or Mixed Rearity) Lab Gachon Uni.
+Republic of Korea.
+First of all I would like to express my appreciation to your attention for my works.
+My M.S course starts at Mar.
+2022 in School of A.I, Gachon Univ., Republic of Korea.
-# Interests
+# Research Area
-1. Visualization ( Surface & volume rendering )
+1. Visualization ( Direct Volume Rendering )
-2. Deep learning ( Segmentation )
+2. Deep learning ( Medical image Segmentation )
-3. Mixed reality
+3. Mixed reality ( TBA )

 <div align=center>